 See what you can do about your horse’s stress level

 - Provide lots of turnout if possible.
 It doesn’t have to be pasture, it can be dry lots.
 Make sure that horses can see each other, this helps reduce stress.

 - Use a sensible and fair training program.
 Weekend warrior horses that are ridden hard and stand around the rest of the week will be stressed.
 So will the athlete that is in training for a bit event.
 So will the horse that hates his job for whatever reason.
 Fitness happens over time, with a careful program.

 - Be fair when you are trailering your horse.
 Travel and shows and ever-changing environments can create stress for your horse.

 - For more on stress in horses, this article has you covered.

-Do some shopping here!
+Do some shopping here to help with hingut acidosis in horses.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!